-The next figure shows the planning results for both material 30000061 and its associated components.
-The next step is to evaluate the planning results of material 30000061 by either double-clicking directly on the material or first saving the planning results and then using Transaction MD04 for material and plant combination to see the stock/requirements list.
-For this example, use the first option by directly double-clicking on the planning results of material 30000061 (the last material in the list).
+The next figure shows the planning results for both material 72and its associated components.
+The next step is to evaluate the planning results of material 72 by either double-clicking directly on the material or first saving the planning results and then using Transaction MD04 for material and plant combination to see the stock/requirements list.
+For this example, use the first option by directly double-clicking on the planning results of material 72 (the last material in the list).

-Additionally, the system creates multiple planned orders to cater to the PIR.
+The system also creates multiple planned orders to cater to the PIRs.

-Note: In principle, you should only make manual changes to the REM planned orders in Transaction MD04.
+In principle, manual changes to the REM planned orders should only be made in Transaction MD04.

-Save the MRP results (if you’ve used the simulation mode), and all of these planning details will become available in the REM planning table.
+Save the MRP results, and all of these planning details will become available in the REM planning table.